 Today’s guest is Mr. Joe Reilly.
 He is the president of national drug screening.
-He’s also a former chair of DATIA (Drug and Alcohol Testing Industry Association) and a current board member.
+He’s also a former chair of DATIA (Drug and Alcohol Testing Industry Association merged with NDASA in 2023) and a current board member.
 Mr. Reilly has been consulting in the industry since 1993.

 Today’s topic is post-accident testing specifically for DOT FMCSA regulated companies.
 Those are the trucking and busing companies.
 So, Joe under what circumstances is post-accident testing going to be required for those regulated by FMCSA?